 One hour, Once a week, deliver meals to Rockland's homebound residents.
 Deliveries are made with your own vehicle any Monday-Friday, approximately 10AM to 12PM.
 You can also volunteer on a less frequent basis; you can become a sub driver, holidays or snow driver.
 Individuals or families welcome!
 Children are encouraged to accompany adults.

-We are now looking for volunteers Monday through Friday to help in our Client Choice pantry.
-Tasks may include distributing food to clients, stocking shelves, hanging and displaying donated clothing.
+We are looking for volunteers to help in our Client Choice pantry from Monday through Friday.
+Tasks may include distributing food to clients, stocking shelves, and hanging and displaying donated clothing.